vthanh6494/Creatory-assignment/README.md

 ## Judgement criteria

 1. How is state being handled
-2. Usage of components (reusability, performance)
+2. Usage of components (reusability, performance, readability)
 3. Project structure and code organization
 4. Overall performance and use of industry best practice
 5. Aesthetics of the final product